-On many occasions (for instance, during a period of "negative arbitrage") a County may not wish to elect the Penalty Option.
-In this case, the County would designate the issue as a "construction issue," but the County would specifically decline to elect the penalty option.
-In such case, the County would still be subject to the same 10% within six months, 45% within 12 months, 75% within 18 months, 100% within 2 years (or 95% within 2 years with remaining 5% within 3 years) spending tests, but if the County should fail to meet such spending test, then the County would not owe the aforesaid 1.5% penalty; rather, the County would be subject to rebate on the investment (arbitrage) earnings, BUT ONLY to the extent the County had such earnings, and such earnings exceeded the overall arbitrage yield on the bond or note issue.
-This makes the most sense at those common times when the County expects to spend the proceeds quickly and reinvestment rates are relatively low compared to the rate the County is paying on an issue.
-In such event, the County may not even be able to earn any arbitrage earnings to rebate in the first place, or may well earn less than the amount which the penalty would be.
+On many occasions (for instance, during a period of "negative arbitrage") a school district may not wish to elect the Penalty Option.
+In this case, the school district would designate the issue as a "construction issue," but the school district would specifically decline to elect the penalty option.
+In such case, the school district would still be subject to the same 10%-six months; 45%-12 months; 75%-18 months; 100%-2 years (or 95%-2 years with remaining 5%-3 years) spending tests, but if the school district should fail to meet such spending test, then the school district would not owe the aforesaid 1.5% penalty; rather, the school district would be subject to rebate on the investment (arbitrage) earnings, BUT ONLY to the extent the school district had such earnings; and such earnings exceeded the overall arbitrage yield on the bond or note issue.
+This makes the most sense at those common times when the school district expects to spend the proceeds quickly and reinvestment rates are relatively low compared to the rate the school district is paying on an issue.
+In such event, the school district may not even be able to earn any arbitrage earnings to rebate in the first place, or may well earn less than the amount which the penalty would be.
 In such "negative arbitrage" or similar situations, it may not make sense to elect to pay a penalty when investment earnings would not be rebatable because they do not exist (or they would be less than the penalty amount(s)).

 Bona Fide Debt Service Fund Exception to Rebate Rule.
-There is one other special rule regarding exemptions from the rebate requirement for any issues with a maturity of less than five years, such as BANs, BARNs, RANs and TANs.
+There is one other special rule regarding exemptions from the rebate requirement for any issue with a maturity of less than five years such as BANs, BARNs, RANs and TANs.
 Any amount earned on a "bona fide debt service fund" will not be taken into account in determining the aggregate amount to be rebated for a given year if the gross earnings on such fund for any bond year are less than \$100,000.
 In the current interest environment, this means that fairly substantial debt service funds can still earn arbitrage without rebate.
 This includes such funds established for RANs or TANs under LFL Sections 25.00(g) and 24.00(e).
-In addition, such arbitrage earnings in this type of fund are exempt from any rebate requirement for most issues of bonds that have a fixed rate of interest or for issues with an average annual debt service of \$2,500,000 or less.
+In addition, arbitrage earnings in such a fund are exempt from any rebate payment for most issues of bonds that have a fixed rate of interest or for issues with an average annual debt service of \$2,500,000 or less.

 Administrative Burdens.
-In addition to eliminating most, if not all of the arbitrage profits that may presently be realized by municipal issuers of tax-exempt obligations, the rebate requirement necessitates burdensome accounting procedures and may require complex mathematical computations that are beyond the capability of all except the most sophisticated financial managers.
-Since failure to satisfy the rebate requirement may result in the bonds becoming taxable as of their date of issuance if the failure is due to "willful neglect" (or in the imposition of an additional penalty of up to 50% of the amount the issuer failed to rebate, even if the failure is due to "reasonable cause"), it seems obvious that many municipalities will be forced to retain accountants or others to perform this task, thus further increasing the municipality's total costs for the bond issue.
+In addition to eliminating most, if not all of the arbitrage profits that may presently be realized by municipal issuers of tax-exempt obligations, the rebate requirement necessitates burdensome new accounting procedures and may' require complex mathematical computations that are beyond the capability of all except the most sophisticated financial managers.
+Since failure to satisfy the rebate requirement may result in the bonds becoming taxable as of their date of issuance if the failure is due to "willful neglect" (or in the imposition of an additional penalty of up to 50% of the amount of the issuer failed to rebate, even if the failure is due to "reasonable cause"), it seems obvious that many school districts will be forced to retain accountants or others to perform this task, thus further increasing the total costs for the bond issue.